vermaaslab/vermaaslab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Vermaas Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Vermaas Lab at Michigan State University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Vermaas lab, housed within the [Plant Research Laboratory](https://prl.natsci.msu.edu/) at [Michigan State University](https://msu.edu) uses atomic simulation tools to create accurate molecular-scale models for biological phenomena at the nanoscale.
+In this form of computational microscopy, Newton’s equations of motion track atomic positions for a system over time.
+The dynamic simulations provide a unique perspective to better understand the connection between form and function for nanostructures found throughout biology.
+The insights from these simulations can then applied to engineering plants or microbes to facilitate efficient energy conversion and bioproduct production to meet today’s sustainability challenges.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >